The Agile Retrospectives Guide That Will Make You A Fantastic Facilitator

 Usually, they wake up and try to define some actions to correct the problem, but many teams end up saying: “We cannot do anything, it´s out of our control.”

 Do not fall into this trap!
 There is always something the team can do to improve the situation.
-Be imaginative, and help the team to find their own ways to solve the problem, but do not allow the retrospective to become a complaint session.
+Be imaginative, and help the team to find their ways to solve the problem, but do not allow the Agile retrospective to become a complaint session.

 Actions discussed are rather vague and with no appointed owners, so for example, “improve communication” or, “do more refactoring”.
 These are not actions; they are problems to work on.

 Arrange action items in a way that they can be determined as ‘done’ or ‘not done’.
-‘Refactor more’ is not a helpful task because one cannot simply identify whether it has been completed or not.
+‘Refactor more’ is not a helpful task because one cannot only identify whether it has been completed or not.

 ‘Improve the User Model’s Code Climate grade from an F to a D’ is actionable, and therefore the team should take small steps that are achievable and contribute towards improvement.